Eva Maria Brown

-Eva Maria Brown (December 27, 1856 - February 12, 1917) was an American social reformer in the temperance movement.
+Eva Maria Brown (December 27, 1856 – February 12, 1917) was an American social reformer in the temperance movement.
 She was the only woman in New England in her day who was registered as legislative agent and counsel, entitling her to conduct hearings before the various Massachusetts government committees and of cross-examining witnesses.
 Brown was the author of Laws of Massachusetts relating to intoxicating liquors (1905), which was accepted as a standard in legal cases and passed through eleven editions.

 Early life and education

 Eva Maria Brown was born in Camden, Maine, December 27, 1856, being the only child of John and Matilda Jane (Mathews) Brown.
 When she was two years old, her parents moved to Liberty, Maine.
 Her father, John Brown, 2d, who was a native of Palermo, Maine, enlisted in the army, during the Civil War, being signeil to the Third Maine Regiment and later transferred to the Seventeenth.
-The exposure and hardships of a solider's life brought on disease, from which he died at City Point, Virginia, in 1864, after thirteen months' service.
+The exposure and hardships of a soldier's life brought on disease, from which he died at City Point, Virginia, in 1864, after thirteen months' service.
 His wife, Matilda J. Brown (born 1830, Lincolnville, Maine), was the daughter of Archibald and Betsey (Knights) Mathews.

 On the death of Mr. Brown, his widow removed from Liberty to Augusta, Maine, where her daughter was educated.
 While a pupil at the high school in that city, Brown was a classmate of Harriet and Alice, the daughters of James G. Blaine.
 She graduated from the Augusta High School with high honors, being noted as one of the best scholars in her class.

 Early in life, Brown received fundamental training in temperance work.
 While a child, she became a member of a Cold Water Temple organized at Augusta by General Joshua Nye, and for several terms, held the office of Chief Templar of that society.
 Soon after leaving the high school, she removed with her mother to Massachusetts.